Start Here

 Beginner-friendly container garden on a compact UK balcony with herbs, salad leaves and a young tomato plant in pots

-If you are brand new, read this in order once, then return to the sections that match your current bottleneck:
+If you are brand new, read this in order once.
+After that, come back to the part that matches your current problem:

-• Crop choice not clear: use the crop selection framework
+• Crop choice not clear: use the crop selection section.

-• Containers confusing: go to geometry and sizing sections
+• Containers confusing: go to the shape and sizing sections.

-• Setup feels overwhelming: use the 30-day implementation plan
+• Setup feels overwhelming: use the Your first month.

-Quick answer: The fastest way to succeed with container gardening for beginners is to start with one high-light, easy-access zone, pick one forgiving crop, use a correctly sized container with drainage, and build a repeatable watering routine before adding more pots.
-In UK small spaces, reliability and maintainability matter more than growing everything at once.
+Quick answer: The easiest way to start container gardening is to pick one accessible, bright spot, choose one forgiving crop, use a container with drainage, and learn a simple watering routine before adding more pots.
+In UK small spaces, a manageable setup beats a large one almost every time.

-Container systems succeed when they are designed around daily reality:
+Good container systems are built around daily reality:

 • Can you reach each container quickly?